thetatoken/theta-mainnet-integration-guide/docs/mainnet.md

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
 Then, press `Ctrl+C` to stop the private net node, and execute the following commands.

-**Note**: when this is not the first time make sure you have a backup of the key file in the folder '../mainnet/walletnode/key/encrypted'
+**Note**: when this is not the first time, make sure you have a backup of the key file in the folder `../mainnet/walletnode/key/encrypted`
 ```
 cd $THETA_HOME
 mkdir ../mainnet